Edited by Yang Young Jun

 The novelty, however, disappears without a trace from the third episode.
 To be exact, everything falls apart as Baek Ji Yoon (Han Ga Ram), a former lover of Jung Hyuk, appears.
 Ji Yoon dumped Jung Hyuk after dating him for years and married Min Kang Ho (Song Jae Hee), the vice president of Handong Group.
-She approached Jung Hyuk again claiming that she needs the best makeup artist for her big comeback, but the truth is that she just couldn’t bear Kang Ho’s domestic abuse and promiscuous private life anymore.
-She reaches out to him not only to ask for a professional help but to spark the relationship once again.
-The love triangle between Jung Hyuk, Ji Yoon and Soo Yeon leads to a turning point of the play.
+She approached Jung Hyuk again, claiming that she needs the best makeup artist for her big comeback, but the truth is that she just couldn’t bear Kang Ho’s domestic abuse and promiscuous private life anymore.
+She reaches out to Jung Hyuk not only to ask for a professional help but also to spark the relationship once again.
+The love triangle between Jung Hyuk, Ji Yoon, and Soo Yeon leads to a turning point of the play.
 But personally, Baek Ji Yoon’s character is so boring and stereotypical that it even feels like she only exists for the smooth development of the story.

-I used Baek Ji Yoon as a typical example, but in fact, most characters, except for Jung Hyuk and Soo Yeon, receive same treatment.
+I used Baek Ji Yoon as a typical example, but in fact, most characters, except for Jung Hyuk and Soo Yeon, receive the same treatment.
 Kim Dong Min (Hong Seok Cheon), chief makeup artist of Cha Beauty, is full of stereotypes and cliches of “gay in the art business.”
 He appears with no specific role in the story and continues using strange expressions by finishing every sentence with “~ reta.”
 Then Do Jin, a sub male character, suddenly confesses his love to Soo Yeon, who had to give up her dream due to his mistake.
 I thought the first thing he should do was to get down on his knees and apologize.
 Of course, Soo Yeon’s release was the agency’s decision, but if Do Jin kept a clean private life, she wouldn’t have suffered in the first place.
-In addition, major characters like Oh Si Eun (Byoun Jung Su), CEO of Oh Secret, and Min Kang Ho became nothing more than expendables.
+In addition, major characters like Oh Si Eun (Byun Jung Su), CEO of Oh Secret, and Min Kang Ho became nothing more than expendables.
 Even if Jung Hyuk and Soo Yeon are the center of Touch, there needs to be a charm for every character existing to make the show entertaining.

 So From Now On?

 There are six episodes left until the end of Touch.
 So far, contrary to earlier expectations, the show has been moving in a disappointing direction.
 The only positive thing is that it has recovered to some extent in episode 9 after recording the lowest rating of 0.623% in episode 7.
-Will Touch be able to shake off the disappointment and win back the viewers’ hearts by presenting the heart-felt romance and story?
+Will Touch be able to shake off the disappointment and win back the viewers’ hearts by presenting the heartfelt romance and story?
 As a person who dearly supports Korean dramas, I pray they will.
 (5/10)